Fall Brawl '93: War Games

 Fall Brawl '93: War Games was the inaugural Fall Brawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-It was originally held as an annual September WCW Clash Of The Champions Event On TBS From 1988 to 1992.
+It was originally held as an annual September WCW Clash Of The Champions Event On TBS from 1988 to 1992.
 It took place on September 19, 1993, from the Astro Arena (now NRG Arena) in Houston, Texas.
-As of 2014 the event is available on the WWE Network.

 Eight matches were contested at the event.
 The main event was a WarGames match, in which the team of The Superpowers (Sting and Davey Boy Smith), Dustin Rhodes and The Shockmaster (with Road Warrior Animal) defeated The Masters of the Powerbomb (Sid Vicious and Big Van Vader) and Harlem Heat (Kole and Kane).
 Also on the card, Rick Rude defeated Ric Flair to win the WCW International World Heavyweight Championship.
 Other title changes included Lord Steven Regal winning the World Television Championship and The Nasty Boys winning the World Tag Team Championship.